henrybear327/Proton-API-Bridge/README.md

         - [ ] Handle failed / interrupted upload
         - [x] Modified time
     - [ ] List file metadata
+- [x] Duplicated file name handling: 422: A file or folder with that name already exists (Code=2500, Status=422)
-- [ ] Duplicated file/folder name handling: 422: A file or folder with that name already exists (Code=2500, Status=422)
+- [ ] Duplicated folder name handling: 422: A file or folder with that name already exists (Code=2500, Status=422)
 - [ ] Handle ERROR RESTY 422: File or folder was not found.
 (Code=2501, Status=422), Attempt 1
 - [x] Init ProtonDrive with config passed in as Map
 - [x] Remove all `log.Fatalln` and use proper error propagation (basically remove `HandleError` and we go from there)